Massillon Township, Cedar County, Iowa

-Massillon Township is one of seventeen townships in Cedar County, Iowa, USA.
+Massillon Township is one of seventeen townships in Cedar County, Iowa, United States.
 As of the 2000 census, its population was 330.

 Geography

 Massillon Township covers an area of 35.08 sqmi and contains no incorporated settlements.
 According to the USGS, it contains three cemeteries: Brink, Center and Massillon.
 The township also contains the unincorporated settlement of Massillon, Iowa for which it is named.